apache/aurora/docs/client-commands.md

 `restart` restarts all of a job key identified Job's shards:

-    aurora restart <job_key> <configuration file>
+    aurora job restart CLUSTER/ROLE/ENV/NAME[/INSTANCES]

-Restarts are controlled on the client side, so aborting the `restart` command halts the restart operation.
+Restarts are controlled on the client side, so aborting the `job restart` command halts the restart operation.

-`restart` does a rolling restart.
-You almost always want to do this, but not if all shards of a service are misbehaving and are completely dysfunctional.
-To not do a rolling restart, use the `-shards` option described below.

-**Note**: `restart` only applies its command line arguments and does not use or is affected by `update.config`.
+**Note**: `job restart` only applies its command line arguments and does not use or is affected by `update.config`.
 Restarting does ***not*** involve a configuration change.
 To update the configuration, use `update.config`.

-The `<configuration file>` argument for restart is optional.
-Use it only if it contains hook definitions and activations that affect the `restart` command.
+The `--config` argument for restart is optional.
+Use it only if it contains hook definitions and activations that affect the `job restart` command.

-In addition to the required job key argument, there are eight `restart` specific optional arguments:

-- `--updater_health_check_interval_seconds`: Defaults to `3`, the time
-  interval between subsequent shard status checks.
-- `--shards=SHARDS`: Defaults to None, which restarts all shards.
-  Otherwise, only the specified-by-id shards restart.
-They can be comma-separated `(0, 8, 9)`, a range `(3-5)` or a combination `(0, 3-5, 8, 9-11)`.
-- `--batch_size`: Defaults to `1`, the number of shards to be started in one iteration.
-So, for example, for value 3, it tries to restart the first three shards specified by `--shards` simultaneously, then the next three, and so on.
-- `--max_per_shard_failures=MAX_PER_SHARD_FAILURES`: Defaults to `0`,
-  the maximum number of restarts per shard during restart.
-When exceeded, it increments the total failure count.
-- `--max_total_failures=MAX_TOTAL_FAILURES`: Defaults to `0`, the
-  maximum total number of shard failures tolerated during restart.
-- `-o, --open_browser` Open a browser window to the scheduler UI Job page after a job changing operation happens.
-When `False`, the Job url prints on the console and the user has to copy/paste it manually.
-Defaults to `False`.
-Does not work when running in Vagrant.
-- `--restart_threshold`: Defaults to `60`, the maximum number of
-  seconds before a shard must move into the `RUNNING` state before it's considered a failure.
-- `--watch_secs`: Defaults to `45`, the minimum number of seconds a shard must remain in `RUNNING` state before considered a success.

 Cron Jobs
 ---------